shelkovichka/redux-toolkit-to-do-list/README.md

 - `npm run build` - Builds the app for production in the `build` folder
 - `npm run eject` - Removes the single build dependency from your project

-## 📖 Usage Guide

-### Basic Operations

-- Add a new task by typing in the input field and pressing Enter
-- Click the checkbox to mark a task as complete
-- Use the delete icon to remove a task
-- Click the calendar icon to set or modify due dates

-### Additional Features

-- Use the theme toggle in the top-right corner to switch between light and dark modes
-- Tasks are automatically saved to local storage
-- Responsive design works on both desktop and mobile devices

 ## 🤝 Contributing

 Contributions are welcome!
 Please follow these steps: